-The consequence of simultaneous transmissions by nodes in inter-working multi-hop wireless networks is inter-node interference.
-Inter-node interference is a metric that is important for the performance evaluation of inter-working wireless networks.
-Several interference models exist in literature, however, these models are for specific wireless networks and MAC protocols.
-Due to the heterogeneity of link-level technologies in inter-working multi-hop wireless networks, it is desirable to have generic models for the evaluation of interference on links in such networks.
-A generic model can provide information about the interference level on a link irrespective of the MAC protocol in use.
-This paper presents a generic interference model.
-The model evaluates the probability of interference and uses the negative second moment of the distance between a receiver-node and interfering-nodes to evaluate the interference power on a link in an inter-working multi-hop wireless network.
+Abstract.
+Inter-node interference is an important performance metric in interworking multi-hop wireless networks.
+Such interference results from simultaneous transmissions by the nodes in these networks.
+Although several interference models exist in literature, these models are for specific wireless networks and MAC protocols.
+Due to the heterogeneity of link-level technologies in interworking multi-hop wireless networks, it is desirable to have generic models to evaluate interference on links in inter-working multi-hop wireless networks.
+This paper presents a generic model to provide information about the interference level on a link irrespective of the MAC protocol in use.
+The model determines the probability of interference and uses the negative second moment of the distance between a receiver-node and interfering-nodes to estimate the interference power on a link.
 Numerical results of the performance of the model are presented.